Virus cuts public gatherings to two people

 No more than two people will be allowed to meet in public or private and older Australians are being urged to stay at home to slow the spread of coronavirus.

-The two-person limit will apply to all indoor settings including private properties, with an exemption for families split across two households.
+The new two-person limit will apply to all indoor and outdoor settings including private properties, with an exemption for families split across two households.

+Residents are urged to stay at home unless they are working, studying, attending medical appointments or collecting essential supplies.

 States and territories will decide how best to enforce the new rules, with Victoria and NSW sending in the police.